JayDeeDee/generator-fe-kickoff/README.md

 # generator-felab [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 >
-> [Yeoman](http://yeoman.io) generator that scaffolds out a design system using grunt anf gulp for the build process
+> [Yeoman](http://yeoman.io) generator that scaffolds out a design system using grunt and gulp for the build process
 ## Installation

 **DO NOT use in production, it is still just a prototype**